 What is required is a working agenda that defines an end point that is acceptable to Iran but is preceded by a series of verifiable steps and confidence-building measures.
 The West must accept that Iran is permitted to conduct a civilian nuclear energy program, and Iran must accept limitations on its stockpiles of enriched uranium and extensive international monitoring of its nuclear activities.
 Both sides have indicated at times that this arrangement would be acceptable, but neither has yet been able to put a persuasive negotiating package on the table.

 In his first term, President Obama indicated his willingness to engage with Iran, but his actions fell short of his words.
 If he is willing to invest real political capital and diplomatic creativity in a negotiating process, he could change the face of the Middle East.
-Past history, however, provides little basis for optimism.11 months ago • 0 notes
+Past history, however, provides little basis for optimism.1 year ago • 0 notes